Is gymflation real?

 )

-Figure 1: Deadlift PRs reported by YouTube users over time.
-World record lifts are points overlaid in orange.
-The dashed horizontal lines are round-number Imperial weights (100-1000lbs).
+Figure 1: Deadlift PRs reported by YouTube users over time don’t show any change.
+The red line is world record lifts; values above this should be viewed with suspicion.
+The dashed horizontal lines are round-number Imperial weights (100-1000lbs), where we expect to see some clumping.

 Model 2: image classification